Snaida22/phase3-project/README.md

 ## Technology Used
 * HTML - Was used as a template to hold the React components of the app via the root div.
 CSS styling-which was used to style the User Interface.
 JS - Java Script is used to make the website interactive.
 JSX- JavaScript XML allows us to write HTML elements in JavaScript and place them in the DOM .JSX converts HTML tags into react elements.
-JSON-Was used to create a public API server which was hosted on Heroku.
+Sinatra-Was used to create a local API server which was used as the backend.
 Heroku- Heroku was used to deploy the project's live link.
-Heroku - Heroku used to create a Json-server API that's hosted online.
+Heroku - Heroku used to create a local database server API that's hosted online.

 ## Known Bugs
 * There were no bugs discovered.